isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2021-09-14-Second-Reading-Speech-by-Minister-for-Law-Mr-K-Shanmugam-on-COVID-19-Temporary-Measures-Amendment-No-4-Bill.md

 18. This can be done via:

 <ol style="list-style-type: lower-roman">
 <li style="text-align: justify">Email, which is preferred to minimise potential disputes between landlords and tenants; or</li>
 <li style="text-align: justify">Registered mail.</li>
 </ol>

 {:start="19"}
-19. If the rent has already been paid, the equivalent amount can be offset against their next rental payment.
+19.	f the rent has already been paid, the equivalent amount can be offset against their next rental payment.

 <b><u>B. Provisions for Landlords</u></b>